practicalli/london-clojurians-logo/README.md

 ## Design thoughts

+The first design takes the basic outline from Clojure Berlin and replaces the middle with the short name for London Clojurians, LDNCLJ.
+Once completed, this design seems to give a familiar appearance to the London Underground signage, however is different enough that it should not be infringing copyright.

-The rough idea behind the design is that the outer blue circle represents the M25 surrounding a green and vibrant Greater London.
+The rough idea behind the second design is that the outer blue circle represents the M25 surrounding a green and vibrant Greater London.
 The lambda representing the major arteries (roads) through London.

 Alternatively, the design represents a stylised clock-face of the clock that surrounds Big Ben bell in the Elizabeth Tower in London.